Butonix/TechtoRehab/READMe.md

  #### What Else Is There ?
  Right now, we also have an Android App Based On Flutter In Development.Should Be Released As Soon As TTR Comes Online ;)

-    - **What About IOS SUPPORT ?**
+- What About IOS SUPPORT ?**
- Sorry, We have no intentions to build/maintain any iOS Products.
+    - Sorry, We have no intentions to build/maintain any iOS/OSX Products.